Virtualization-projects/rancher-labs-wiki/Rancher-2.0.md

   * Cloud Providers - Full integrated experience of creating and managing your nodes of your k8s cluster from one of the major cloud providers
     * Google Kubernetes Engine (GKE)
     * Azure Container Service (AKS)
-    * Amazon's Elastic Kubernetes Service (EKS) - EKS is still in preview.
+    * Amazon's Elastic Kubernetes Service (EKS) - Unlikely to be in by GA as EKS is still in preview.
   * Rancher Kubernetes Engine (RKE) - Allow you to create a Rancher supported k8s cluster anywhere, on any cloud or private infrastructure.
 You will be able to scale your hosts for your k8s deployment as you see fit through Rancher.
   * Import - Import any existing k8s cluster.
 Only v1.8+.
 - **Authentication** - Support for local auth, Github, and AD/LDAP.
 After installing Rancher, you will be prompted to change your admin password.